 Information on current notifiable disease restrictions affecting livestock in the East Riding.

-Outbreaks of Avian Influenza have been confirmed in poultry in England and Wales.
-Protection and surveillance zones are in place around the infected premises.
-Avian Influenza has also been found in the wild bird population, meaning the risk of further disease outbreak across the country remains high.
+Outbreaks of Avian Influenza have been confirmed in poultry in England and Wales during winter 2016/2017.
+Avian Influenza has also been found in the wild bird population, meaning the risk of a further disease outbreak across the country remains high.

 The East Riding of Yorkshire remains within the Avian Influenza Prevention Zone.
-All poultry keepers continue to be required by law to take a range of biosecurity precautions and other measures to protect their birds from disease spread by wild birds.
-These measures will remain in place until 30th April 2017.
+All poultry keepers continue to be required by law to take a range of enhanced biosecurity precautions and other measures to protect their birds from disease spread by wild birds.
+This includes, including minimising movement in and out of bird enclosures, cleaning footwear, keeping areas where birds live clean and tidy and feeding birds indoors.
+Poultry keepers with over 500 birds must also continue to implement the additional biosecurity measures introduced on 28th February.
+These requirements will remain in place until 30th April 2017.

-Only on premises outside of the higher risk areas are poultry and captive birds allowed managed access to outdoor / range areas.
+From 13th April 2017, all poultry and captive birds can be allowed managed access to fully fenced outdoor / range areas.

 The latest information on Avian Influenza and guidance on how to fulfil the requirements of the zone can be found on the DEFRA web pages (opens in new window) or telephone the DEFRA helpline on 03459 335577 or the council's Animal Health team on 01482 393939.